Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Mount Moiwa

-Official Website: https://mt-moiwa.jp/en/guide/
+Official website: https://mt-moiwa.jp/en/guide/

 Google Maps: https://maps.app.goo.gl/igbe7sKEdtBnmeqc9

-A unique view of Mount Moiwa
+A unique view from Mount Moiwa

-A unique view of Mount Moiwa
+A unique view from Mount Moiwa

 The TV Tower: Sapporo TV Tower

-Official Website: https://www.tv-tower.co.jp/en/
+Official website: https://www.tv-tower.co.jp/en/

 Google Maps: https://maps.app.goo.gl/Lcevdjm3Ri9DS4Ug9

-The Sapporo TV Tower resembles Paris
+The Sapporo TV Tower is reminiscent of Paris

-The Sapporo TV Tower resembles Paris
+The Sapporo TV Tower is reminiscent of Paris

-Christmas Market at the Sapporo TV Tower
+Christmas market at Sapporo TV Tower

-The Port City Otaru
+The port city Otaru

 Google Maps: https://maps.app.goo.gl/6BwTE8P75c3Kj6Pp9